redBDGR/CS2-Sound-List/README.md

 # Export Process

-To export a updated list of sounds, the following process can be followed.
+To export an updated list of sound directories, the following process can be followed.
 Please note; I will be using [VPKEdit](https://developer.valvesoftware.com/wiki/VPKEdit) to extract the packaged game contents.

 1. Launch VPKEdit